Are your science sections suffering on the MCAT?

 Our goal is to show you how to get quick improvements in the Chem/Phys and Bio/Biochem sections, with advice, strategies, and recommendations that are straight from those high scorers who have dominated the MCAT.

-With that said, let’s begin with the first top scorer science passage strategy, which is all about being smart with HOW you select what you want to focus on in the science passage when you read.
+With that said, let’s move on with the next top scorer science passage strategy, which is all about being smart with HOW you select what you want to focus on in the science passage when you read.

 So for example, the average MCAT writer’s thought process goes something like this...